microcks/microcks.io/content/documentation/references/configuration/security-config.md

 Depending on your network configuration, authentication of request with Keycloak can be a bit tricky as Keycloak requires some [specific load-balancer or proxy settings](https://www.keycloak.org/server/reverseproxy).
 Typically, you way need to configure specific address ranges for proxies if you're not using the usual private IPv4 blocks.

 This can be done specifying additional `extraProperties` into the `microcks` part of your configuration - either within `spec.microcks` path if you're using the Operator `MicrocksInstall` custom resource or from direct `microcks` path in `values.yml` when using the Helm chart.
-The configuration below typically declare a new IP range to treat as proxy in order to propertly forward proxy headers to the application code:
+The configuration below typically declare a new IP range to treat as proxy in order to properly forward proxy headers to the application code:

 ```yml
 extraProperties: